-Genetic sleuthing bolsters food poisoning searches
+Genetic sleuthing strengthens probes into food poisoning

 The field took a big step in the 1990s, after a frightening outbreak erupted in the Seattle area.
 Four deaths and more than 700 illnesses in four states eventually were traced to undercooked Jack in the Box restaurant hamburgers contaminated with E. coli.

-The outbreak prodded the CDC to develop a program that relied on a technique called pulsed-field gel electrophoresis in which investigators could look at a germ’s DNA in clumps.
+The outbreak prodded the CDC to develop a program that relied on a technique called pulsed-field gel electrophoresis, in which investigators could look at a germ’s DNA in clumps.
 It helped health officials more easily link illnesses, but it was imperfect: It couldn’t make exact matches and sometimes missed when cases were related.

 Then came whole genome sequencing.

-The CDC began using the technique in food poisoning investigations in 2013.
+The CDC began using the technique in food-poisoning investigations in 2013.
 Initially state labs sent samples to a CDC lab in Atlanta for testing.
 Now, the CDC is working to get labs in all 50 states up and running.

 Last year, the federal agency awarded about $32 million to state and city health departments to work on foodborne, waterborne and fungal disease outbreaks.
 That included $12 million to help them set up whole genome sequencing technology.